lukechampine/ply/README.md

 The motivation for this optimization is that the Go compiler is more likely to inline top-level functions (AFAIK).
 Eliminating the overhead of a function call could be significant when, say, filtering a large slice.
+Benchmarks are needed to confirm that this would actually result in a significant speedup.

 FAQ